vankor/self-driving-car/CarND-Traffic-Sign-Classifier-Project/README.md

 <img src="test_examples_web/im10.jpg" width = "100px" style="width: 100px;"/>
 <img src="test_examples_web/im11.jpg" width = "100px" style="width: 100px;"/>

+The images 8 and 10 are most difficult image because there is snow on the traffic sign surface and it is a big challenge to the model (such examples were missing in training set).
-The first image might be difficult to classify because ...
+The first image might be difficult to classify because the sign style a bit differs from training examples for it's.
+Images 1,2,3 have wattermarks, will see if it is problem for model The images 4,5,7 have complex background behind traffic signs

 #### 2. Discussing the model's predictions on these new traffic signs